Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### CTF [Applied: 10, Max: 6]

-Selections will be based on this [Google Form](https://www.google.com/)
+Selections will be based on this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScLTPY_FkKbqdafVqr4nriDB1uEBZMCTcXkd0l1Y5rbm1JzTQ/viewform?usp=sf_link)
-> if the number of selected people is less than max, then some will be chosen by random
+> if the number of selected people though the form is less than max, then it will be based on first come first serve.

     Mohd Shozab
     Vishank Singh